minttoothpick/jeremyrobertjones.com/src/blog/proportional-equal-height-image-row-css-11ty-nunjucks.md

 tags: ['technical']
 subTags: ['CSS', '11ty', 'Tutorial']
 blurb: 'Learn how I built a flexible, fluid image row component (including a Nunjucks shortcode).'
 lede: 'Creating a row of images that display at equal height while preserving their proportions is a surprisingly tricky web design challenge.
-In this tutorial, I’ll show you how to solve it using CSS, Eleventy, and Nunjucks—resulting in flexible, responsive image rows that look great on any device.'
+Here’s how I solved it using CSS, Eleventy, and Nunjucks.'
 ---
-A while back when I was first putting this website together (wow, um, that was eight years ago, actually) I came across an unexpectedly challenging image layout issue in CSS.
-I wanted a fluid, flexible, responsive image row component where:
+A while back I came across an unexpectedly challenging image layout issue in CSS.
+I wanted to create a fluid, flexible, responsive image row where:

 1. The images display in a single horizontal row without wrapping or overflowing;
 2. The entire row width is fluid; it expands or shrinks to fill the width of its parent container;
 3. Images with various aspect ratios are scaled proportionally to each other and together take up the full width of the row; and
 4. All the images display at the same height, with their widths adjusting to maintain the aspect ratios.

-> Example blockquote right here!

 Like this: {image of my desired result}